TalhaAlvi1/encryption-and-decryption-using-rail-fence-technique/README.md

 For each character in the plain text:

-Append the character to the current rail (rails[row]).
+Append the character to the current rail (rails[row]).

-Update the row based on the current direction:
+Update the row based on the current direction:

-If the current row is 0, change the direction to move down (set direction = 1).
+If the current row is 0, change the direction to move down (set direction = 1).

-If the current row is the last rail (num_rails - 1), change the direction to move up (set direction = -1).
+If the current row is the last rail (num_rails - 1), change the direction to move up (set direction = -1).

-Move to the next rail by updating row based on the direction value (row += direction).
+Move to the next rail by updating row based on the direction value (row += direction).

 Construct the Cipher Text: